Atharva Sudame

 Atharva Sudame (/mr/) is an Indian social media influencer, comedian, actor, and YouTuber based in Pune, Maharashtra.
-Sudame known for his relatable humor and innovative reels inspired by everyday life.
+Sudame known for his relatable humor and innovative videos inspired by everyday life.
 He gained widespread media coverage following the controversy over a reel he posted during Ganesh Chaturthi, which promoted religious harmony.

 Early life

-Atharva Sudame was born on 10 January 1998 in Pune, Maharashtra, into a Marathi-speaking Bramhin family.
-He completed his schooling at Modern English School and earned a Bachelor of Commerce degree from Marathwada Mitra Mandal College of Commerce.
+Atharva Sudame completed his schooling at Modern English School and earned a Bachelor of Commerce degree from Marathwada Mitra Mandal College of Commerce.

 Career

 He started creating comedy videos in 2015, mainly in Marathi, includes skits focused on family dynamics, relationships, and cultural nuances.
-Describing his journey, Atharva shares, “I had been making videos since 2015–16.
+Describing his journey, Atharva shares, "I had been making videos since 2015–16.
 But at that time, there was no medium like Instagram available, so I didn't broadcast them anywhere.
 When Instagram launched in 2019, I started posting my content there.
-In 2021, one of my videos reached a large audience, and that's when my follower count began to grow.”
+In 2021, one of my videos reached a large audience, and that's when my follower count began to grow."

 Sudame later ventured into acting in the 2023 Marathi film Boyz 4, the fourth installment of the Boyz franchise.